 - The dancers are leaning forward and stretching out at the beginning of the dance.
-What do you think they are doing? - How do their movements change towards the end of the dance? - Why don't the dancers flap their arms at the end of the dance? - Why do the two dancers stay close together? - Why is the stage quite dark? - There is a lot of dust on the stage.
+What do you think these gestures represent? - How do their movements change towards the end of the dance? - This dance is performed on a stage.
+Where does the light for us to see the dancers come from? - There is a lot of dust on the stage.
 What do you think it is?
 What do you think it represents?
 What do you think it is made of?